The default external postmaster address is set to the default accepted domain. What if you…

 The suggested record will automatically populate down below the wizard.
 Copy the value.
 In my example, the value is v=spf1 mx -all.

-In the next step, you are going to configure the SPF value as a type TXT in public DNS.
+In the next step, you will configure the SPF value as a type TXT in public DNS.

 Add the SPF record to your public DNS

-Log into the public DNS and go to the domain that you have configured in Exchange.
+Sign in to the public DNS and go to the domain you have configured in Exchange.
 Add the type TXT and paste the value you copied from the suggested record in MxToolbox.
 Make sure to apply the changes.

 Verify SPF record